 This is the size perfect for a 30-inch bar stool and standing users.
 It is important to leave a free space of 36″ on both sides.
 The space required for each stool is 2′.

 How to design lighting for an outdoor kitchen on a deck?

 Believe it or not – an outdoor kitchen can be totally transformed with lighting design.
 It doesn’t matter if the space is small or grand.
 After the sunset, you create the way people are going to view this area.

-The first thing to figure is when are you going to use your outdoor kitchen.
-If the answer is after sunset let’s dive a bit into safety.
-Look around the area and check if steps are illuminated if there is enough light to see the path from an outdoor kitchen to back doors?
-If not these are the first things to fix.
+The first thing to figure is when you are going to use your outdoor kitchen.
+If the answer is after sunset, let’s dive a bit into safety.
+Look around the area and check if steps are illuminated if there is enough light to see the outdoor kitchen’s path to back doors?
+If not, these are the first things to fix.
 All of that can be done with accent lights.

 The second thing to figure out is ambient light.
 This is a type of lighting that illuminates the whole area.
 There are plenty of fixtures to use as one, from the chandelier to recessed lights.